 A vertical grab rail at the entrance to the shower enclosure can be useful for support when stepping in and out of the cubicle.
 It should be positioned at a height that you can comfortably reach, whether you’re stood inside or outside of the enclosure.

 Horizontal grab rails fixed either side of a shower seat can help to prevent you sliding off a seat.

 In many cases a rail is ideally fixed to the wall at the side of the shower seat, approximately 20cm above the seat’s height to assist standing.
 If you’re a wheelchair user, holding onto this rail can give you secure support when transferring to the shower seat.

 In certain shower cubicles, you may be able to get additional support by fixing a horizontal rail on the wall opposite the shower seat, positioned at an approximate height of 1m above the floor (providing it can be easily reached from the seat).
 If you would prefer a vertical rail here, the lowest end should be fixed at around 80cm above the floor.
 Bear in mind that, in order to provide adequate support, the distance between the rail and the front of your shower seat should be less than 55cm.

 The above descriptions are meant to provide basic guidelines for your bathroom design.
 They are based on building regulations and generic recommendations when the user is unknown, but it is worth remembering that everyone is unique and you should consider your personal needs, and individual factors like your height, when deciding the precise position of your support fittings.

 Ultimately, it’s about what works for your specific measurements, your routine and your home environment.
 The friendly team at Mobility Plus can give you advice on support fitting positions as part of our no-obligation consultation.
-Our care advisors will take time in talking through your personal requirements so you can make an informed choice on the best solution for you.
+Our care advisors will take time talking through your personal requirements so you can make an informed choice on the best solution for you.